RaymondBrien/taskbloomer/TESTING.md

     ![screenshot](documentation/unfixed-bug03.png)

     - Attempted fix: this is a known warning and acceptable, and my section doesn't require a header since it's dynamically added via JS.

+### Carousel

+- **Expectation**: Autoplays through the images within the carousel container; users can click on a particular point within the carousel progress bar to show a particular image
+- **Test**: tested with mouse clicks for all image slide points
+- **Result**: image resizes larger when animating to the next slide, very briefly covering the clickable carousel elements and the home button underneath
+- **Fix**: This appears to be a bootstrap issue - I have tried to fix the issue by reducing image size though this does not solve the issue.
+- **Screenshot**:

 <!--
 If you legitimately cannot find any unfixed bugs or warnings, then use the following sentence: